dotnet/docs/docs/core/diagnostics/dotnet-sos.md

 ## dotnet-sos uninstall

-Uninstalls the [SOS extension](sos-debugging-extension.md) and, if on Linux or macOS, removes it from lldb configuration.
+Uninstalls the [SOS extension](sos-debugging-extension.md) and, on Linux and macOS, removes it from lldb configuration.

 ### Synopsis